Getting started with Skycap

 Before you start, please check you have the following:

-A Git Repo containing your application code — This can be a public or private repo.
+A Git repository containing your application code — This can be a public or private repo.
 You can use any Git provider like GitHub / BitBucket or use your own privately hosted repo.

-Build pipelines are composed of a number of individual services that are used to make up your application.
-Services can include source code that you need to build into images, or pre-built images.
-You can mix and match these if required.
+Build pipelines are composed of all the individual (containerized) services that make up your application.
+Services can include raw source code that needs to be built into Docker images or pre-built images.
+You can mix and match these as required.

 Build from Source — Your code should be hosted in a git repo.
 It should contain a Dockerfile that describes how to build your image.
 Cloud 66 provides Dockerfile templates for building common web frameworks.
 You can use these to help get started.